dhabid/Garage-door-opener/README.md

     port: 51828
     filter:
       include_entities:
-        - cover.interior
-        - cover.exterior
-        - cover.principal
+        - cover.garage_door
 ```
 > [!NOTE]
 > In include_entities you can put all the accessories you want.
-* Next go to `Configurations`, `check your configuration` and `restart the Home Assistant`.
+* Next go to `Configurations`, `check your configuration`, and `restart the Home Assistant`.
-* Once is restarted, in Notifications you should see a Homekit Pairing QR code.
+* Once is restarted, in Notifications, you should see a Homekit Pairing QR code.
-* Open the Home app in your iphone, scan it and add the Bridge.
+* Open the Home app on your iPhone, scan it and add the Bridge.
 > [!NOTE]
-> This accessories will not work remotely on the Apple Homekit app.<br>
+> These accessories will not work remotely on the Apple Homekit app.<br>
-> You can control the remotely only on your Home Assistant app.
+> You can control them remotely only on your Home Assistant app.